 A family member has severe pet allergies – where do I stand with service animals?

 Many vacation rental owners will use their property a couple of weeks per year for their own vacations.
 As a result, accepting service animals can pose a threat to visiting family members who suffer from severe animal allergies.
 According to recent research, between 10 and 20% of the population worldwide are allergic to household pets such as dogs and cats.
-Any allergy-sufferer will know, it’s a long process to transform a property from pet-friendly to pet-free as dander can remain long after pets depart.
+Any allergy-sufferer will know, it’s a long process to transform a property from pet-friendly to pet-free, as dander can remain long after pets depart.

 It’s best to make it explicitly clear in your house rules and listing description that your property is strictly an animal-free zone due to severe allergies.
-Even sites such as Airbnb understand that pet allergies can be a health and safety hazard for some, and they will not require you to host the guests if it will cause serious health issues.
+Even sites such as Airbnb understand that pet allergies can be a health and safety hazard for some, and they will not require you to host the guests if it causes serious health issues.